 - Respect the views of all other members

 What is the time commitment?

 Meetings are held 4-6 times per year, and are generally 1.5 hours (meeting days/times are made to suit members).
 Members are asked to commit to a minimum 2-year term.

 Where will meetings be held?

-Meetings are held at the Telethon Kids Institute, 100 Roberts Rd, Subiaco WA.
+Meetings are held at Telethon Kids Institute, located inside Perth Children's Hospital.

 For people living in rural areas we will provide video conferencing options.